smaspe/minimum_couette/_projects/closed.md

 ---
 title: Closed-footbox Quilt
-layout: product
+layout: project
 image: pic02.jpg
+specs: closed
+description: The simplest model.
+Just lay it on your sleeping pad and it is ready.
+No zipper, no moving parts!
 ---

-The simplest model.
-Just lay it on your sleeping pad, and it is ready.
-With no zipper, the head cord is the only moving part.

-It has a closed, fully baffled 50cm (20") footbox for maximum warmth.
+This quilt has a closed, fully baffled 50cm (20") footbox for maximum warmth.

 Like the [zippered model]({{ site.url }}/projects/flat.html), it can attach to your sleeping pad using the same straps and clips.